lagom-QB/Data-Engineering/DataPipelining.md

    - Apply data transformation techniques to enrich the dataset.
 This involved merging multiple datasets, calculating derived metrics and converting data into a more suitable format for analysis.

 5. Model Building:
+   _Because there are 2 target variables, I can approach this with Multi-output regression, separate models or sequential models_.
+   - The ML problem is a aregression problem, seeing as the target variables are continous btu independent of each other so I'm going to build separate models for each target.
    - Split the data in train and testing sets.
    - Choose appropriate ML algorithms then train the models on the train data and evaluate models on the testing set using evaluation metrics.
    - Tune the hyperparameters of the model using techniques like gridSerach or randomSearch to optimize their performances.